geosoft-as/timeseries-io/README.md

-## The index
+## The time index

-The index is the first signal listed and contains the values to which all other signals are associated.
+The time index is the first signal listed and contains the values to which all other signals are associated.

-The index value type is typically _datetime_ indicating the exact time of the associated measurements, but this is no requirement.
+The time index value type is typically _datetime_ indicating the exact time of the associated measurements, but this is no requirement.

-Sometimes it may be more convenient to keep the index as in integer or float type representing  a time delta (like milliseconds or seconds) from the timeStart entry given in the header.
+Sometimes it may be more convenient to keep the index as in integer or float type representing  a time _delta_ (like milliseconds or seconds) from the `timeStart` entry given in the header.

 Or the index values can be without any connection to exact time, but simply indicating relative differences.
+This is all up to the client software to decide.